grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 We spend a while glowering at huge chunks of reservoir and shoreline in search of Peregrine, Smew, or Long-tailed Duck and find nothing but Coot.
-Either or perseverance or sheer hopelessness melts the frozen hearts of the local pair, and quietly, one admits "might have a pair of Long-tailed Duck".
+Either perseverance or sheer hopelessness melts the frozen hearts of the local pair, and quietly, one admits "might have a pair of Long-tailed Duck".

 This time the directions are better; look at that man-made bit with the